plilja/spring-dao-codegen/README.md

 * Possibility to choose some formatting (for example lower case SQL vs upper case)
 * Junit5, look into Kotlin test libraries
 * Remove create-method and look over interfaces
+* Look over naming (should we go with Dao as default over Repository to avoid JPA confusion?)